ravitejajasti/ravitejajasti/README.md

 My journey in software development began with a curiosity about how code transforms into dynamic and visual designs.
 I started with HTML and CSS to design email templates and static web pages.
 Eventually, I learnt Python and its popular frameworks such as DJANGO, Flask, Pandas, Plotly, Seaborn etc. I have used these packages/frameworks to automate repetitive tasks and build projects like the ones mentioned below.

 ### Web Applications
-1. Plant Nursery Ecommerce application  - HEROKU CLOUD, DJANGO
+1. Plant Nursery Ecommerce application  - HEROKU CLOUD/ AWS ElasticBeanstalk, DJANGO
 2. Azency Task Management system & Chat - LLMs, HTML/CSS/JS, AJAX, DJANGO, DJANGO REST FRAMEWORK
 3. Bizfile - DJANGO and ReactJs (novice)